-There is evidence of rodent activity in the attic.
-The first step in eliminating rodents from the attic is to seal all possible entry points using wire mesh, caulking, wood, stainless steel wool, or aerosol foam.
-Careful work sealing cracks, holes and gaps over 1/4" in size will discourage further activity.
-Once this work is completed, snap traps baited with peanut butter should be installed and monitored.
-The absence of rodents in the traps typically means that the rodents have been excluded from the area.
+The first step in preventing rodents from entering the attic is to seal all possible entry points using wire mesh, caulking, wood, stainless steel wool, or aerosol foam.
+Careful work sealing cracks, holes and gaps over 1/4" in size will discourage rodent activity.